mtnt/reduxModuleCreator/README.md

     // will be called only if the module relative part of state is changed stateDidUpdate(prevState) {
         // some reaction to state changes
-    }
+        // use `this._state` to get access to current state }
 }